wellsaid-labs/tts-evaluation/disk/README.md

 # Disk

-This directory is used by this repository to caches temporary files onto disk.
+This directory is used by this repository to cache temporary files onto disk.
 The various denominations include:

-- `other`: This is used to cache everything else.
 - `data`: This is used to download and cache datasets.
 - `experiments`: This is used to save experimental data.
+- `other`: This is used to cache everything else.
 - `samples`: This is used to save generated samples.
 - `temp`: This is used to save temporary files for the duration of the program.